-Starting with Artix 4.0, you can assign arbitrary group membership to services.
+Starting with Artix post-3.x, you can assign arbitrary group membership to services.
 This feature is used in combination with the locator's query functionality.
 For example, you could query the locator to ascertain which services belong to which groups.